 Megan is a Registered Psychologist with the College of Alberta Psychologists.
 Over the past ten y...
 Read More

 Dr. Teela Tomassetti is a Registered Provisional Psychologist through the College of Alberta Psychologists and is a Doctor of Psychology (PSYD).
-Her Doctoral research was recently completed and was a qualitative study utilizing semi-structured interviews with therapists’ experiences supporting birth trauma, the fawn trauma response and mistreatment by providers.
+Her Doctoral research was a qualitative study utilizing semi-structured interviews with therapists’ experiences supporting birth trauma, the fawn trauma response and mistreatment by providers.

 Teela has been a counsellor since 2005, supporting those with sexual assault, domestic violence, tragic losses and addiction concerns before becoming a registered provisional psychologist in 2021.
-For the last few years, Teela has specialized in birth trauma and identifies as a birth trauma survivor of midwifery violence and an excessive hemorrhage that threatened her life.
+For the last few years, Teela has specialized in birth trauma and identifies as a birth trauma survivor.

 Teela works from a trauma-informed lens and believes in client-centered therapy.
 She walks alongside her clients, and her approach sets out to empower those she works with while providing a warm, safe, compassionate space.
 Teela has also acquired her Perinatal Mental Health training through Postpartum Support International.
 She has also sought out additional training on fertility struggles, endometriosis, PCOS, pregnancy and infant loss.